 Stoker combined elements from historical people like Vlad the Impaler and Elizabeth Bathory, to create his vampire of the nobility.

 The largest influence on vampires was Bram Stoker’s Dracula.
 Before this novel, vampires were ghoulish, disgusting creatures.
 Certainly not the refined, suave bloodsuckers we know today.
 Stoker combined elements from historical people like Vlad the Impaler and Elizabeth Bathory, to create his vampire of the nobility.
-The story derives much of its horror from lingering fears of the Old World, Victorian fears of unrestrained sexuality, and a not unsubtle mix of fear of the mystic foreigner.
+The story derives much of its horror from lingering fears of the Old World, Victorian fears of unrestrained sexuality, and an unsubtle dash of fear of the mystic foreigner.
 (It’s no surprise that Count Dracula is from mystic and backwards Transylvania and travels to modern London).

 More recent iterations of vampires drop the fear of the Old World and foreigners and focus more on sexuality and hedonism.
 (Think Anne Rice’s vampires, and to a lesser extent, the vampires from the famous book series Twilight.)
 These are less-scary creatures and much more sympathetic (like the film and television series What We Do in the Shadows).
 They can be anything from love interests (Twilight), to heroes (the movie Blade), to a mix (like in 1992’s Bram Stoker’s Dracula, Buffy the Vampire Slayer, and HBO’s True Blood).
 Of course, you still have scary vampires, like in Let the Right One In, but even then, they’re more sympathetic than in Stoker’s day.
 Clearly, the vampire is a creature that refuses to be tied (or “staked”) down to a single interpretation or fear.

 The Wolf Man

 Like tales of the vampire, werewolf tales have changed much in history.
 While now, we often see the werewolf as a tragic figure (like Lawrence Talbot in Universal’s The Wolf Man), that’s not how it started.
 Nearly every culture has some sort of human that transforms into animal monster.
 Whatever the most feared or apex predator in the region was became the were-creature (were-tigers, were-bears, etc.).
 To have this power wasn’t always a bad thing, with berserkers of Norse culture believing they transformed into bears before battle.
 (Berserker comes from Old Norse for “bearskin”).